-Based solely on a review of copies of reports furnished to the Company, or written representations that no reports were required, the Company believes that during 2019 its executive officers, directors and 10% holders complied with all filing requirements of Section 16 of the Exchange Act, except that one Form 4 was filed late for Mr. Atkin with respect to a single transaction.
+Based solely on a review of copies of reports furnished to the Company, or written representations that no reports were required, the Company believes that during 2020 its executive officers, directors and 10% holders complied with all filing requirements of Section 16 of the Exchange Act, except that one amended Form 5 and one original Form 5 were filed late for Mr. Childs with respect to three transactions of charitable gifts, one of which occurred in 2018 and two of which occurred in 2019.

-SHAREHOLDER PROPOSALS FOR THE 2021 ANNUAL MEETING OF SHAREHOLDERS
+SHAREHOLDER PROPOSALS FOR THE 2022 ANNUAL MEETING OF SHAREHOLDERS

-If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the Company's 2021 Annual Meeting of Shareholders, the proposal must be in proper form (per Securities and Exchange Commission Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Chief Financial Officer of the Company on or before November 13, 2020.
-Shareholder proposals to be presented at the 2021 Annual Meeting of Shareholders which are not to be included in the Company's proxy materials must be received by the Company no earlier than February 4, 2021, and no later than February 24, 2021, in accordance with the procedures set forth in the Company's Bylaws.
+If any shareholder intends to present a proposal to be considered for inclusion in the Company's proxy materials in connection with the Company's 2022 Annual Meeting of Shareholders, the proposal must be in proper form (per Securities and Exchange Commission Regulation 14A, Rule 14a-8-Shareholder Proposals) and received by the Chief Financial Officer of the Company on or before November 25, 2021.
+Shareholder proposals to be presented at the 2022 Annual Meeting of Shareholders which are not to be included in the Company's proxy materials must be received by the Company no earlier than February 3, 2022, and no later than February 23, 2022, in accordance with the procedures set forth in the Company's Bylaws.